berezine81/three-tier-architecture-handson/README.md

 More information about the development of this project here: [blog post](https://www.instana.com/blog/stans-robot-shop-sample-microservice-application/)

 ### TASKS
-- **PART1 DEPLOYING ON KUBERNETES CLUSTER MANUALLY** First part of the project will be to deploy this application on EKS Cluster.
+- **PART1 DEPLOYING ON KUBERNETES EKS CLUSTER MANUALLY USING HELM CHARTS** First part of the project will be to deploy this application on EKS Cluster.
-- **Second part** will be to setup robust monitoring infrastructure on my cluster.
-- **Third part** will be to add DevSecOps practises & build an automation pipeline.
+- **PART2 : SETUP OF MONITORING WITH PROMETHES & GRAFANA**
+- **PART3: LOGGING WITH EFK (Elasticsearc,FluentD,Kibana) STACK SETUP**
+- **PART4: Build an automation CI pipeline to build & publish images to ECR repo.**
+- **PART5: Deploy the microservices application using ArgoCD.**

 ### PART1 DEPLOYING ON KUBERNETES CLUSTER MANUALLY (USE THE EKS DIRECTORY)
 ###  ENVIRONMENT
 CLOUD & INFRA: AWS EKS
-APPLICATION ARCHITECTUR:
+APPLICATION ARCHITECTURE:
 The web page is a Single Page Application written using AngularJS (1.x), its resources are served by Nginx which also acts as a reverse proxy for the backend microservices.
 Those microservices are written in different languages using various frameworks, providing a wide range of example scenarios.
 MongoDB is used as the data store for the product catalogue and the registered users.
 MySQL is used for the look up of the shipping information.
 Redis is used to hold the active shopping carts.
 The order pipeline is processed via RabbitMQ.
 The code already has any required Instana components installed, making it very easy to start monitoring the application with Instana, you just have to install the agent on the platform.
 Instana End User Monitoring is also preconfigured, you just need to add your unique key to the environment of the Nginx container.